Drovosek01/adobe-packager/README.md

 ## Used code

-As far as I know, this script was started by the user "ayyyy" on github gist, but then he stopped supporting the script and then the script stopped working and it was fixed by the user "th".
+As far as I know, this script was started by the user "ayyybe" on github gist, but then he stopped supporting the script and then the script stopped working and it was fixed by the user "thpryrchn".
 You can see this in the commit history.

 Here are the links to the used sources: